ahosna/SaitekYokeMod/README.md

 I was thinking of using Xplane interface directly but then I decided to go with more universal joystick support.
 This allows me to map this in both xplane and msfs.

+# Configuration
+## XPlane
+[The control profiles](control profiles) directory contains joystick mappings for vFlyteAir Cessna 150 and Piper Arrow III.
+This can be found in Xplane11/Output/preferences directory in your Xplane installation.
 # Pictures
 ![Switches arrived](01-switches.jpg)
 ![Placing switches into the case](02-switches-placed.jpg)